twhiteaker/CFGeom/README.md

 Below is sample CDL demonstrating how polygons can be encoded in NetCDF-3 using a continuous ragged array-like encoding.
 There are three details to note in the example below.
 - The attribute `contiguous_ragged_dimension` with value of a dimension in the file.
-- The `coordinates` attribute with a value containing a space seperated sring of variable names.
+- The `geom_coordinates` attribute with a value containing a space seperated string of variable names.
-- The standard\_name `polygon x node` and `polygon y node`.
+- The cf_role `geometry_x_node` and `geometry_y_node`.
 These three attributes form a system to fully describe collections of multipolygon feature geometries.
-Any variable that uses the `continuous_ragged_dimension` contains integers that indicate the last value of each of the geometries along the instance dimension.
+Any variable that has the `continuous_ragged_dimension` attribute contains integers that indicate the 0-indexed starting position of each geometry along the instance dimension.
 Any variable that uses the dimension referenced in the `continuous_ragged_dimension` attribute can be interpreted using the values in the variable containing the `contiguous_ragged_dimension` attribute.
 The variables referenced in the `geom_coordinates` attribute describe spatial coordinates of geometries.
-These variables can also be identified by the `standard_name`s `geometry x node` and `geometry y node`.
+These variables can also be identified by the `cf_role`s `geometry_x_node` and `geometry_y_node`.
 Note that the example below also includes a mechanism to handle multipolygon features that also contain holes.

 ```
 netcdf multipolygon_example {